How can I arrange a visit to the campus?

 Can I complete my entire education at Penn State Beaver?

 Sometimes.
 It depends on the program you choose.
-Typically, students complete the first two years of nearly all of Penn State's 275+ degree programs at Beaver campus, then move to University Park or another Penn State location to complete their junior and senior years.
-Beaver campus offers baccalaureate degrees in the fields of Administration of Justice, Biology, Business, Communications, Information Sciences and Technology, Project and Supply Chain Management, and Psychology.
-These degrees can be completed entirely on campus.
+Typically, students can complete the first two years of nearly all of Penn State's 275+ degree programs at Beaver campus, then move to University Park or another Penn State location to complete their junior and senior years.
+However, Beaver campus offers several baccalaureate degrees that can be completed entirely on campus.

 For more information, visit our Academics section.